botchagalupe/DockerDo/README.md

 # DockerDo
 ##Docker How To Do's

-This is a repository or cheat sheets for doing different things with Docker.
+This is a repository of cheat sheets for doing different things with Docker.
 If you are new to Docker I recomend you watch the tutorial videos (see below).
 The intial files can be view in any order; however, this is the suggested first list:

 1. Installation.md
 2. RunCommandBasics.md